rikedyp/APLCourse/docs/Errors.md

 	        ∇ Report
 	          error←↑⎕DM
-	          ⎕←'An error occured.
+	          ⎕←'An error occurred.
 See app.error for more information.'
 	        ∇

 	    :EndNamespace